mactul/powermake/documentation.md

 From a set or a list of `.c`, `.cpp`, `.cc`, `.C`, `.s`, `.S`, `.rc` and `.asm` filepaths and a [powermake.Config](#powermakeconfig) object, runs the compilation of each file in parallel, with the appropriate compiler and options found in `config`.

-- If `force` is True, all files are recompiled, even if they are up to date.
+- If `force` is True, all files are recompiled, even if they are up-to-date.
-- If `force` is False, only the files that are not up to date are recompiled
+- If `force` is False, only the files that are not up-to-date are recompiled
 - If `force` is None (default), the value of `config.rebuild` is used.

 Returns a set of `.o` (or compiler equivalent) filepaths for the next step.